meemkoo/patalynn/README.md

-# TODO
-* Make all the markdown files look nicer
-* LOGGING!!!
-* Create a better (And stable!)
-Extension api (I honestly dont know what I was thinking with `switch_media()`)
-* Following the above item, make the Manager class have less resposibilities
-* Stop being lazy and get rid of the first-person pronouns in documentation such as this readme.
-The smiley faces stay though, profesionalisim be dammed.
-* Better end user install process

-A file viewer/manager targeted for use with iOS media dumps.
 Features
-* Lets you put names & descriptions and your photos
+* Lets you put names & descriptions on your media
 * Automatic scraping of metadata and sibling file coroboration to get dates and other information right
-* Allows you to add tags to your media for sorting and ...
+* Allows you to add tags to your media for sorting.
-* Mass lossy compress your files using ffmpeg because Apple
+* Mass lossy compress your files using ffmpeg because Apple reasons

 # Installation and usage
 `pip install patalynn`